Contact Us 1-800-596-4880

 Custom Roles

-As an organization administrator, you can create custom roles by combining API or applications, permissions, and users.
-Depending on the product to which the role is associated, these options may vary.
-For example, API roles cannot be removed and their permissions cannot be modified, however you can add a description and add users to that role.
+As an organization administrator, you can create custom roles by combining APIs or applications, permissions, and users.
+Available options vary by product.
+For example, API roles can’t be removed and their permissions can’t be modified, but you can add a description and assign users to the role.

 Product permissions are specific to a single environment.
 If you have multiple environments and want to give a role the same permissions on all, you must add these permissions multiple times—one for each environment.